Nile God Statue, Naples: History

 The statue represents the God of the Nile, recumbent with a cornucopia and lying on a sphinx.
-The statue was probably erected in the then Roman port city by Alexandrian merchants.
-It was recovered, headless, in 1476, and was nicknamed "Corpo di Napoli".
+The statue was probably erected in the then Roman port city by Alexandrian merchants in the 2nd century.
+It was recovered, headless, in 1476, and was nicknamed Corpo di Napoli.
+The interpretation for the nickname is that the headless statue was thought to be a female representation of the city breastfeeding its children – hence the Corpo di Napoli ('body of naples').

 It was placed upon a pedestal in 1657, and later that century a bearded head was sculpted.
-In recent decades, the statue was again decapitated by robbers, and later recovered.
+The sculptor of the head was Bartolomeo Mori.
+Later restoration was performed in the 18th-century by Angelo Viva.

+In recent times, the statue was restored twice: First in 1993, and then in 2013 after the Carabinieri Command for the Protection of Cultural Heritage had recovered the head of the sphinx in Austria, which had disappeared in the 1950s.
+On 15 November 2014, a public ceremony for the completion of the restoration was held.

 A higher quality version of the same topic, also Ancient Roman, is found in the Vatican Museums.
 Both statues are copies of an original from Alexandria, Egypt.

+Inscription

+The inscription under the statue reads:

+The earlier 1667 inscription of this statue – referenced in the current inscription – is recorded in travel writings of Johann Georg Keyßler (mid 18th-century) still noting a crocodile, which is absent today: